mesonbuild/meson/docs/markdown/Gnome-module.md

 This creates a `$module-doc` target that can be ran to build docs and normally these are only built on install.

+*Since 0.52.0* Returns a target object that can be passed as dependency to other targets using generated doc files (e.g. in `content_files` of another doc).

 ### gnome.gtkdoc_html_dir()

 Takes as argument a module name and returns the path where that